 Consulting Associate Professor and Director of Executive Education, Stanford d.school

-Perry is one of our outsiders.
-Not a professor by nature, he’s an entrepreneur to the core.
-He received his master’s from Stanford in the Product Design program in 1991 and has taught there periodically since 1996.
-Perry left Stanford with his master’s thesis in hand: a single high performance snowshoe.
-(Yes.
-Snowshoe.)
+Perry received his master’s from Stanford in the Product Design program in 1991 and left with his master’s thesis in hand–a high performance snowshoe (yes a snowshoe!).
 Perry was hell-bent on starting his own business and left Stanford with the expectation that the world would beat a path to his door to get his modern snowshoe.
 That didn’t happen, at least not right away.
-Perry had a new product idea, without an established market, requiring him to build an entire sport around snowshoeing.
-This experience engaged disciplines well beyond engineering.
-Perry ultimately turned his thesis project into a business, Atlas Snowshoe Company, which still manufactures and markets the best snowshoes in the category it created.
-Through this experience he learned two things: you can’t do anything significant on your own–you need a team, and engineering something is not nearly as much fun as marketing what you have engineered.
+Perry had a new product idea yes, but it also required him to build an entirely new sporting category around snowshoeing.
+This experience engaged disciplines well beyond engineering—think innovation and design thinking well before they were hot ideas in business.
+Perry ultimately turned his thesis project into a business, Atlas Snowshoe Company, which still manufactures and markets the best snowshoes in the global category it created.
+Through this experience Perry learned two things: you can’t do anything significant on your own–you need a team, and engineering something is not nearly as much fun alone and it is combined with manufacturing and marketing what you have engineered.

 In 2000, Perry decided it was time for a change.
-He sold his snowshoe business and moved to Southern California to run Sales and Marketing for Patagonia, an outdoor clothing brand.
-There, Perry got a chance to develop new marketing on a global scale.
-The challenge of balancing the need to drive sales while building a brand with important commitments and a sustainability message which Patagonia has radiated since its inception was exhilarating.
-The trick, if there is one, is staying close to the customer, understanding the enthusiast and their experience, while staying aligned with the company’s commitments to build a message that resonates between the two.
-Perry believes marketing is as important a discipline as engineering.
-Communicating a great message is a noble challenge.
+He sold his snowshoe company and moved to Southern California to run Sales and Marketing for Patagonia, an outdoor clothing brand.
+There, Perry became Executive Vice President and got a chance to develop new marketing and operations on a global scale.
+The challenge of balancing the need to drive sales while building a brand with important environmental commitments and a sustainability message which Patagonia has radiated since its inception was exhilarating.
+The trick, if there is one, is staying close to the customer and using their insights as the key motivators for change and innovation in any product design.

-In 2007-9 Perry jumped into a new challenge.
-As CEO of Timbuk2 in San Francisco, he led not only the original bike messenger bag company, but also one of the last manufacturers in San Francisco.
-With a great brand and product he focused on delivering custom products to Timbuk2 customers, and an innovative “customer experience”.
-Perry also implemented a lot of the techniques used at the d. school in Timbuk2 organization and offices.
+In 2007 Perry jumped into yet a new challenge.
+As CEO of Timbuk2 in San Francisco, he led not only the original bike messenger bag company, but also one of the last true manufacturers in San Francisco.
+Perry used core d. school techniques like rapid prototyping and deep consumer ethnography to help the company get back to its roots and transform the brand into a solid retail icon.